jundalisay/superb/content/en/superphysics/solutions/ideology-matrix.md

 > *Western universities shallowly interpret Socrates' musical advocacy as referring to audible music.
 In reality, his music refers to the symphony of feelings, whether of humans, animals, or the universe itself.
 This makes him consistent with the Asian philosophers who pushed for harmony with the Tao or dharma.

+The main features of a social republic are:

+- Constitutional Virtues to unite the different political and economic ideologies
+- A combination of money-economy and moneyless-economy
+- The Fourth Branch of government as the Resources Branch
+- Bicameral Federal Parliament

 ## The Ideology Matrix = Social Cycles + Spacetime

 While this solves such a problem for this generation, future generations might hijack and usurp these repaired ideas and render them messed up as usual.
 To prevent this, we created an Ideology Matrix which classifies every socio-economic-political idea that can be possibly generated by the human mind.

-It combines David Hume's work which explained the dynamics of the mind, with Socrates' cycles of democracy, tyranny, aristocracy, and oligarchy that matches the four castes of Eastern shudras, ksatriyas, brahmins, and vaeshyas.
+It combines David Hume's work which explained the dynamics of the mind, with Socrates' cycles* of democracy, tyranny, aristocracy, and oligarchy that matches the four castes of Eastern shudras, ksatriyas, brahmins, and vaeshyas.
 By doing so, we unify eastern and western metaphysics and show that both had the same core observations of human society and the human species, but using different terminologies.

+{{< me="December 2021" >}}
+We have now systematized this as the [Four Laws of Value](/social/economics/principles/four-laws-of-value)
+{{< /me >}}

 ![Varna dharma](https://sorasystem.sirv.com/graphics/varna.jpg)